If you’re an Amazon seller, you’re probably already aware of the Sponsored Brand option in Seller Central’s Campaign manager.

 - Show Your Product at the start – When your video appears in search results, it appeared for a very specific reason; someone is searching for a similar product (or at least a closely related keyword if you set up your targeting correctly).
 So show your product right at the beginning, because that’s what they’re searching for and that’s what’s going to grab their attention.

 - Make it too big – All videos need to be uploaded to the Sponsored Brand Ad dashboard, and Amazon has put a 500MB limit on size.

-- Try to be too clever – Don’t over think your ad.
-The person who’s search results your video appeared in is trying to solve a problem.
+- Don't try to be too clever – Don’t overthink your ad.
+The person whose search results your video appeared in is trying to solve a problem.
 And, given your ad appeared in their results, it’s probably a problem your product solves.
 So keep it simple and bring to life how your product can help them and solve their pain points.
 That way, they’re far more likely to engage with your ad and click through to your detail page.

-Although Sponsored Brand video is in beta right now and isn’t available to all sellers, once Amazon rolls it out it will be another powerful tool to stand out in the search results.
+The Sponsored Brand video is another powerful tool sellers can use to stand out in search results.

 You can learn more about Amazon Sponsored Brand video here.